JXia19/Rosalind-Problems/README.md

 # Rosalind-Problems
-These are complied solutions to different Roslind problems
+These are complied solutions written in Python to different Roslind problems